 The lightweight makes it ideal for carrying around, and since it is really inexpensive, you will not worry about damaging it.
 The autofocus is not very smooth, but as a downmarket telephoto lens, you could hardly expect much more.
 It does not have the Silent Wave motor that the rest of its brethren featured above had.

 As long as you do not zoom more than 200 mm, you get impressive results.
-If you understand the limitations of the lens, it gives great results.
+If you understand the limitations of the lens, it gives excellent results.

 This is the cheapest telephoto lens that I have ever tested.
-Keep in mind that most decent spectacle lenses cost more than this lens system, which boasts of the prestigious Nikkor brand name.
+Remember that most decent spectacle lenses cost more than this lens system, which boasts of the prestigious Nikkor brand name.

 - Highly affordable